 - We could have reflected a bit more on his emotions and what made him so excited (wanting to see the mountain train on the track), surprised, or upset (such as when I suggested we’d have to wait for the train or would pass by the train yard).

-Broken down by Strategies from the User’s Guide to the DIR® Model.
+Broken down by the labels provided in the User’s Guide to the DIR Model.

 - I tuned in to my son and saw he was eager to talk about the model train shows and trains, and I followed his interest by responding accordingly.